MithileshGungah/Data-Science-Portfolio/Cognitive Maps Of London In The Age Of Generative AI/README.md

 As Large Language Models increasingly mediate **mapping, navigation, travel, and urban decision-making**, a critical question emerges:

-> **How do AI systems “see” cities—and whose places become visible or invisible as a result?**
+> **How do AI systems “see” cities — and whose places become visible or invisible as a result?**

-This project investigates whether multimodal LLMs replicate, amplify, or reshape human spatial biases when recognising and describing urban space.
+This project investigates whether multimodal LLMs **replicate, amplify, or distort** known human spatial biases.

 ### Business & Societal Context
 - LLMs are embedded in location-based services, recommendation engines, and urban analytics